openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 122: Node ID of external battery powered sensor

 Node ID of external battery powered room sensor
-If digital temperature sensor is not connected, module can grab measured temperature from external battery powered room sensor defined by this parameter.

-  * 0 - external battery powered room sensor not in function
-  * 1..254 = Node ID of external battery powered room sensor

-Get sensor node_id from controller and set parameter 122 immediately after sensor weak up (after button press on it etc.)
+<p&gtIf digital temperature sensor is not connected, module can grab measured temperature from external battery powered room sensor defined by this parameter.</p&gt <ul&gt<li&gt0 - external battery powered room sensor not in function</li&gt <li&gt1..254 = Node ID of external battery powered room sensor</li&gt </ul&gt<p&gtGet sensor node_id from controller and set parameter 122 immediately after sensor weak up (after button press on it etc.)</p&gt
 Values in the range 0 to 254 may be set.

 The manufacturer defined default value is ```0```.